‘What does not kill me, makes me stronger’.Friedrich Nietzsche, Twilight of the Idols, 1888

 Perhaps I’m too pessimistic, history is full of stories about how people rose to a challenge.
 Yet that could just be a selective bias, we only get to hear those stories because people tell them.
 We face perhaps the greatest crisis our species has ever faced.
 A global problem resulting from how we run this planet.

+Our health and the health of this planet must come from a little less comfort and a little more grit and resilience as we purposely seek out small traumas and hardships to toughen us up.
 It might help us empathise with those who suffer more, perhaps moving us to offer them aid, so that no one gets left behind.

 For more ideas on how we can become stronger and healthier subscribe to my newsletter where you will get ideas delivered to your inbox.